Upstairs, Downstairs (1971 TV series): Series Three (set 1912–1914)

-Fourth series, set in 1914–1918
+Series Four (set 1914–1918)

 James serves in World War I, is seriously injured in a trench battle and brought home, amid much difficulty, to recover.
 He is nursed by his step-cousin Georgina, who now volunteers as a VAD Nurse and serves in France during the war.
 Georgina and James develop a close understanding and affection during the war but do not go so far as to become lovers.
 Downstairs, Edward signs up and fights in the trenches, Hudson serves as a Special Constable, Rose works as a bus conductress, and Ruby leaves Eaton Place to work in a munitions factory in Silvertown, returning to service after the Silvertown explosion.
 Hazel, unknowingly echoing her late mother-in-law Lady Marjorie, has a brief affair with an RFC Lieutenant named Jack Dyson who, like herself, has risen from the ranks of the middle classes.
 He is killed while James is at home on leave.
 Rose meets up with Gregory Wilmot again.
 After overcoming their emotional and practical hurdles, she finally agrees to marry him on his return from the war and follow him to Australia.
 However, he is killed in action.
 Rose is heartbroken but Gregory has left her £1,275 in his will, enough to make her independent in her retirement.
 Edward returns, and while not physically wounded, suffers badly from shell shock and goes into hospital.
 He speaks to Richard, who comforts him, assuring him that mental wounds are as real as physical, and no mark on his character.

 The fourth season ends in 1918 with the close of World War I. Both James and Georgina return from their wartime duties.
 Despite the celebration and relief that the war is over, Hazel, who is about 35 at this time, contracts influenza in the worldwide pandemic.
-She dies and the Bellamy household is devastated over her loss.
-Grief-stricken, James lets Georgina comfort him, but she stops him from any further closeness.
+She dies, and the Bellamy household is devastated over her loss.
+Grief-stricken, James lets Georgina comfort him, but she stops him from any closeness.
 Richard is elevated to the House of Lords as Viscount Bellamy of Haversham in the New Year Honours List of 1919.

 At the end of the fourth series Meg Wynn Owen left the show, with her character Hazel dying of influenza in the Spanish flu pandemic.
 The character of Virginia Hamilton, played by Hannah Gordon, was introduced in the fourth series when she asked Richard for help in relation to her son.